 The sentient ship’s computer HAL 9000 might have had a breakdown, but thankfully its real-world equivalents work just fine.
 Touch wood.
-Its closest descendent today is Apple’s all-hearing, all-talking personal helper Siri.
-Stanley Kubrick’s film also features a videophone sequence that, 45 years on, looks uncannily like Skype.
+Its closest descendent today are voice assistants like Microsoft's s all-hearing, all-talking personal helper Cortana.
+Stanley Kubrick’s film also features a videophone sequence that, looks uncannily like Skype.

 Minority Report (2002)

 When Minority Report was released 15 years ago, the touch-free ‘spatial operating environment’ interface looked like something out of science fiction.
 Now here we are, 15 years later, and the Xbox One has it as standard in the form of the Kinect motion controls.
 Very prescient.

 Star Trek (1992)

 Obviously the films and TV series were packed with technology, but here’s one you might have missed - an tablet used by Captain Picard.
 It’s even called PADD.